-We explore in detail the four-year-old Ultimate Rewards program.
+We explore in detail the four-year-old Ultimate Rewards program

-When Chase launched its Ultimate Rewards program on June 4, 2009, members could transfer their points on a 1:1 basis into only four travel loyalty programs: Continental Airlines, British Airways, Marriott and InterContinental.
+When Chase launched its Ultimate Rewards program on June 4, 2009, members could transfer their points on a 1:1 basis into only four frequent travel programs: Continental Airlines, British Airways, Marriott and InterContinental.
 Since then, the program has gradually added partners and now, members can convert their Ultimate Rewards points into the currencies of British Airways, Korean Air, Southwest, United, Virgin Atlantic, Hyatt, InterContinental Hotel Group, Marriott, Ritz-Carlton and Amtrak.
-Earning Points

 There are three Chase credit cards that offer Ultimate Rewards points that can be transferred into airline miles and hotel points: Chase Sapphire Preferred, Chase Ink Bold and Chase Ink Plus.
 All of these cards have an annual fee.
 There are several no-fee cards that earn Ultimate Rewards points as well, but the points earned by the no-fee cards cannot be transferred into miles or points in partner programs.
 However, if you also own one of the cards with an annual fee, you can transfer the points earned by your fee-free card into the account of one of your higher tier cards.
 You can then transfer your Ultimate Rewards points for airline miles and hotel points.